 Think Multi-Sensory

 Your guests have five senses.
 Use at least four.
 Sight is obvious.
-Sound is easy (a good ambient playlist or sound effects on a hidden speaker).
+Sound is easy (a good ambient playlist or sound effects on a hidden speaker — see our sound design masterclass for advanced techniques).
 Smell is underrated: clove, cinnamon, woodsmoke, and damp earth all read “Halloween” without being literal.
 Touch matters too, especially at the entrance.
 Velvet curtains, rough burlap, cold metal door handles.

 The Entryway